Sonic Riders: Development

-The game was the series' first racing game since Traveller's Tales developed Sonic R in 1997.
-According to Yuda, in the years after Sonic R's release, Sonic Team received many requests from fans for another Sonic racer.
+Riders was the series' first major racing game since Traveller's Tales developed Sonic R in 1997.
+According to Yuda, in the years after Sonic R's release, Sonic Team received numerous requests from fans for another Sonic racer.
 Though he played and enjoyed Sonic R, Yuda believed Sonic Team, "who knows Sonic best", should make another game that was superior to any previous Sonic racing game.
 Yuda also did not want to make a conventional racing game, instead desiring a dynamic, unique style of gameplay that would allow the player to perform tricks.
 Being able to do this in a car was illogical; Sonic Team noted that surfing and snowboarding were more flexible.
 As the concept had a heavy emphasis on air, hoverboards were chosen since they could work in any environment and still be fun to use.

 Sonic Riders was primarily designed to appeal to fans of Sonic and extreme sports games, while the multiplayer modes were included for casual gamers.
 Yuda has said Sonic Team did not take any influences from prior Sonic games, reasoning they wanted to create a truly new experience that was unlike anything else from other Sonic games.
 The characters were chosen based on how relevant to the game's story they would be.
 The game's antagonists, the Babylon Rogues, were created because Sonic Team wanted to include "Air Pirates" as Sonic's rivals.
 Yuda considered them best-suited for Sonic series racing games, and noted Sonic characters are usually designed with one specific storyline in mind.
 Levels were designed to be "crazy" but still feature classic Sonic elements.

+A Game Boy Advance version, alternatively known as Sonic Extreme was developed by Backbone Entertainment for three months but never released.
+According to artist Keith Erickson, it used an Out Run-style game engine and was supposed to launch at the same time as the other versions.
+Sega of Japan learned of this version and requested that Backbone add more 3D elements, but keep it on the same production schedule.
+This would have required the engine to be completely rewritten, something Backbone considered impossible, so Sega canceled it.

 The score was composed by Tomonori Sawada, Fumie Kumatani, and Kenichi Tokoi.
 Two vocal themes were written for the game and performed by the artist Runblebee, "Sonic Speed Riders" (written by Sawada) and "Catch Me If You Can" (written by Runblebee).
 Yuda said the music was written to be "fast paced and give you that heart pounding feeling you should have during a high-speed race".
-A soundtrack album, Sonic Riders Original Soundtrack "Speedbeats Grand Prix", was released in March 2006.
+A soundtrack album, Sonic Riders Original Soundtrack "Speedbeats Grand Prix", was released on March 16, 2006.

-Sonic Riders was announced in the September 2005 issue of Famitsu, before being showcased at the Tokyo Game Show later that month.
-The console versions were released in North America on February 21, 2006, Japan on February 23, 2006, Europe on March 17, 2006, and Australia on March 23, 2006.
-The Windows version was released in late 2006.
-A Game Boy Advance (GBA) version was developed by Backbone Entertainment but never released.
-According to artist Keith Erickson, it used an Out Run-style game engine and was supposed to launch at the same time as the other versions.
-Sega of Japan learned of this version and requested that Backbone add more 3D elements but keep it on the same production schedule.
-This would have required the engine to be completely rewritten, something Backbone considered impossible, so Sega canceled it.